Global Centre of Rail Excellence

-The Global Centre of Rail Excellence (GCRE) is a proposed train, railway infrastructure and technology testing facility, located in Onllwyn, Wales, where the site sits on the border between Neath Port Talbot and Powys.
+The Global Centre of Rail Excellence (GCRE) is a train and railway infrastructure and technology testing facility currently under construction.
+It is located in Onllwyn, Wales in the Dulais Valley.

-The centre is located on a site previously used for coal mining and a coal washery, with some 550 acre given over to the new testing centre, which will be unique in Europe due to having a track for testing rail vehicles at high speed, and another test track dedicated to railway infrastructure.
+The centre is located on a 700 ha site, taking land from the Nant Helen surface mine, and the Onllwyn coal washery.
 Ownership of the site was transferred to the Welsh government in October 2022.
 Construction will take place in three phases, initial works focus on sidings, then the two electrified test tracks; more comprehensive facilities, including maintenance and research buildings, a business park, and hotel, are to be built in the third phase.

-The GCRE is expected to open sometime in 2024.
+The GCRE is expected to open sometime in 2030.
 In the long term, it is intended for the GCRE to be operated as a commercial entity and majority owned by the private sector; a competitive bidding process for investors to purchase a majority stake in the company has been launched with the aim of achieving this model.
 Partnerships and other agreements have been struck by the GCRE with various other organisations, including Talgo, Hitachi, and Thales’ Ground Transportation Systems, to make use of the site's facilities; a membership model has been envisioned by the GCRE's management.
 While considerable attention has been paid to garnering business domestically, the company also offers its services to international railway companies, particularly those on the European continent.

+On 15 July 2025, it was announced that the opening of the site would be delayed until 2030 due to a lack of funding.